 One of our favourite types of dog, you will find cat-loving crossbreeds in many of the UK’s homes.
 Bringing three or four breeds together to make up the perfect mixed package, they can often be easier to train, especially around cats.
 Without the intense instincts that a particular breed may have, such as hunting or herding, you will often find it easier to manage or train a crossbreed as their instinct isn’t always as strong.
 Of course, this is dependent on the type of crossbreed you choose as well as proper training and positive reinforcement.

 Want to give the cat a break?
 We have the perfect solution!

 Even for those moggies and mutts who get along perfectly, we are sure that the feline members of your family would love some alone time where they can relax without a dog in tow.
 Why not leave them in the capable hands of a cat-sitter or cattery and take your hound away for a break?

 Our dog-friendly cottages across the UK are the perfect getaway for canines and their human families.
 Some of our rural properties even have cats around to make sure that your dog doesn’t forget his feline manners while away!
-Give our experienced team a ring to find out which is the best match for you.
+Fetch some cottages below.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,